Get the Message (song): Release

 "Get the Message" is the seventh track on the British version of Electronic and the eighth on most of the international editions.
 It later became the title track of the band's career-spanning compilation in 2006.
-The single was issued in the United Kingdom on 7-inch, 12-inch, CD and cassette by Factory Records on 15 April 1991 (and two weeks later as a second 12-inch comprising two additional remixes by DNA), and as a three-format maxi single and standard cassette by Warner Bros.
+The single was issued in the United Kingdom on 7-inch, 12-inch, CD and cassette by Factory Records on 15 April 1991 (and two weeks later as a second 12-inch comprising two additional remixes by DNA) and as a three-format maxi single and standard cassette by Warner Bros.
 Records in the United States.

-"Get the Message" appeared as a remixed 7-inch edit on most of the formats and in its original, full-length version on the first UK 12-inch.
-Later pressings of the UK 7-inch and the German CD maxi single featured an edit of the album version, which was also used for the music video.
+"Get the Message" appears as a remixed 7-inch edit on most of the formats and in its original, full-length version on the first UK 12-inch.
+Later pressings of the UK 7-inch and the German CD maxi single feature an edit of the album version, which was also used for the music video.
 This was because Bernard Sumner objected to the earlier mix, having heard it on a Manchester radio station prior to the release of the single.
 The US and German maxi singles compiled all of these versions collectively; the only recordings from this single that remain scarce are edits of the two DNA remixes, which were released on promos, namely a British 7-inch and a US CD maxi single.

-Like its predecessor "Getting Away with It", "Get the Message" featured a non-album track as its B-side: "Free Will", a mercurial, sample-heavy dance track.
-This appeared in greatly edited form on the 7-inch releases, and in its original six-minute form on all the others.
+Like its predecessor "Getting Away with It", "Get the Message" includes a non-album track as its B-side: "Free Will", a mercurial, sample-heavy dance track.
+This appears in an edited form on the 7-inch releases and in its original six-minute form on all the others.
 (The German CD maxi single included both) An edited version is included on the 2013 re-release of the album Electronic.